spryker/spryker-docs/docs/pbc/all/request-for-quote/use-cases-request-for-quote-processes.md

 This document describes the use cases of [Requests for Quote (RFQ)](/docs/pbc/all/request-for-quote/request-for-quote.html) and proposed solutions.

-## Use Case 1: Long waiting time until RFQ gets processed
+## Use Case 1: Long waiting time until Request for Quote (RFQ) gets processed

 The request for quote process is currently not entirely efficient because it is manual.
 As a result, sometimes, customers have to wait for a long time until their RFQ gets approved or denied.